Administering Social Security’s Ticket to Work Program

 Prompt, Accurate Claims Processing and Support

 Once Employment Networks become program participants, we process their claims for payment as their beneficiary clients achieve certain milestones on their path to employment.
 We process all claims within 30 days of receipt utilizing Social Security’s case management system to track and report on all transactions and digitally store all documents.
 We use a proprietary, manual quality-control process, as all claims must be manually processed (adjudicated).
-In 2018, we processed 155,835 payment claims within 30 days of receipt with an accuracy rate of 99.1 percent and an average staff productivity rate of 7.55 claims per hour.
+In 2018, we processed over 150,000 payment claims with 99.1% accuracy.
 In addition, we staff and maintain a help desk to resolve service providers’ system and payment issues.

 Enhanced Program Efficiency to Reduce Overpayments